joehahn/grid_walker/README.md

 guiding the randomly-positioned agent A around hazards W and P as it navigates towards goal G.

-However success is not 100%, and the following plays numerous grid_walker games to chart which initial agent positions result in the AI winning the game (which is signified in the chart below via 'g' for Goal) and which initial positions lead to a loss (ie the AI guided the agent into pit 'p' or else agent wandered the grid until the available moves 'm' where exhausted):
+However success is not 100%, and the following plays numerous grid_walker games in order to chart the initial agent positions ultimately result in a win for the AI (which is signified in the chart below via 'g' for Goal) and which agent starting positions result in a loss (ie the AI guided the agent into pit 'p' or else agent wandered the grid until the available moves 'm' where exhausted):
 ![](figs/grid_test.png)
 Note that...